recursyoru/claude-code-iam-bypass/README.md

 - Deny takes priority over Ask and Allow
 - Deny rules such as Bash(cat:*) or Bash(cd:*) block all matching commands
 - Target path location does not affect deny behavior

+For each test case below, request Claude to execute the command.
+Claude will attempt to use the Bash tool.

 ### 5. Observed Behavior in v2.0.42